hippiex/hippiex.github.io/_posts/2015-12-15-lucee-install-amazon-linux-fix.markdown

 published: true
 ---

-After installing [Lucee 4.5.2.018](http://lucee.org) with the [Vivio Technologies](https://www.viviotech.net) installer on Amazon Linux it wasn't serving cfml pages.
+After installing [Lucee 4.5.2.018](http://lucee.org) with the [Vivio Technologies](https://www.viviotech.net) installer on Amazon Linux with `Apache` it wasn't serving `cfml` pages.
 Since Amazon Linux is a bit different the installer doesn't install the connector correctly.

-So here's what I did to fix the issue on the 64bit version of Amazon Linux after running the [lucee-4.5.2.018-pl0-linux-x64-installer.run](http://lucee.org/downloads.html) installer:
+Here is my fix for the issue on the 64bit version of Amazon Linux after running the [lucee-4.5.2.018-pl0-linux-x64-installer.run](http://lucee.org/downloads.html) installer:

 {% highlight  text %}
 #copy the mod_cfml for Apache 2.2 64bit from the lucee directory